Vinay0357/my-python-app/README.md

-This is basic python application.
+This is basic python flask application.